-Whether you're hiring a private tutor for yourself or for your child, it's likely to involve either bringing a stranger into your home or else going to their home.
-The overwhelming probability is that this will be perfectly safe if you've found the tutor on TutorExtra, but we can't give any absolute guarantees.
-This makes it essential to take sensible precautions, especially if it's your child who would be at risk.
-These are the basic precautions to take:
+When hiring a private tutor or service provider, it’s likely that you’ll either bring a stranger into your home or go to their home.
+While it’s highly probable that the experience will be safe if you've found the tutor on TutorExtra, we cannot provide absolute guarantees.
+It’s therefore essential to take sensible precautions, especially if your child is involved.
+Here are some basic precautions to consider:

-The first meeting with a tutor is crucial for deciding whether this is the right person.
-The tutor-student relationship can be as important as professional credentials, so be honest with yourself about how you interact, if you're a student, or else observe the tutor's interactions with your child.
+The first meeting is crucial in determining whether a tutor or service provider is the right person for the job.
+The tutor-student relationship is as important as professional credentials, so be honest with yourself about how you interact, if you're a student, or observe the tutor's interactions with your child.

-If the meeting isn't at your home, there are various important safety measures:
+If the meeting is not at your home, here are some important safety measures:

 If you experience behaviour that you think might be harmful to yourself or other users of the site, contact us and we may, at our discretion, suspend or delete the offending tutor’s profile.

-As a tutor or service provider, there are a number of potential dangers you may face from a student you don't know, either of personal danger, unfounded accusations or inadvertently breaking the law.
-These are the basic precautions to take:
+As a tutor or service provider, there are a number of potential dangers you may face from a student you don't know, including personal danger, unfounded accusations or inadvertently breaking the law.
+Here are some basic precautions you can take:

-As a private tutor, you are a small business and therefore have a number of legal obligations.
-These include:
+You are a small business and therefore have a number of legal obligations, including:

-While you're not legally obliged to provide a written contract, we'd strongly recommend that you do so.
-This will offer legal protection to both sides, and will ensure that the student or parents can't claim that you've failed to deliver some aspect of the tutoring that you didn't agree to.
+While you are not legally obliged to provide a written contract, we strongly recommend that you do so.
+This will offer legal protection to both sides, and will ensure that the student or parents can't claim that you've failed to deliver some aspect of the service that you didn't agree to.

 The first meeting is essential to ensure the relationship between you and the student is going to be productive.
 However, there's also the potential for both personal risk and false accusation.
 If the meeting isn't going to be at your home or business premises, these are some important safety measures: